george-hawkins/photosphere/README.md

 $ pfsv output_hdrs/00000.hdr &
 ```

-Then use the `-` and `=` keys to adjust the exposure up and down and see how the two images repond differently.
+Then use the `-` and `=` keys to adjust the exposure up and down and see how the two images respond differently.

-### Results
+### Web viewer

-You can see the results [here](https://george-hawkins.github.io/photosphere/photosphere-hdr.html) for my photosphere, shown above, using [hdrpng.js](https://github.com/enkimute/hdrpng.js).
-However, it's probably best to pull [`photosphere-4000x2000.hdr`](photosphere-4000x2000.hdr) into Blender to really work with it properly.
+You can see the results [here](https://george-hawkins.github.io/photosphere/photosphere-hdr.html) for my photosphere using [hdrpng.js](https://github.com/enkimute/hdrpng.js).
 For a more capable web-based HDR viewer, see [OpenHDR Viewer](https://viewer.openhdr.org/).

+But for best results use something like `pfsv` above or pull [`photosphere-4000x2000.hdr`](photosphere-4000x2000.hdr) into Blender to really work with it properly.

 ### Comparison

-Here are some comparison images generated using `pfsv`.
+Here are some comparison images captured from `pfsv`.

 | Details | Original LDR | Reconstructed HDR |
 |---------|--------------|-------------------|